 4. Make a perfect plate

 Some of you have heard me talk about eating for your macro nutrients in other blogs.
 Like I mentioned earlier, this is a healthy mix of protein, fat, and carbohydrates.
 When you make a plate, make sure to grab a little from each category.
 This will fuel your body properly with the nutrients it needs and help you bounce back the next day from the overindulgence.
 Wait at least 10-15 minutes before you grab a second plate and ask yourself before you go...
 Am I still actually hungry?
+For more information on Macro-nutrients, visit my blog here.

 5. Wait an hour to have dessert

 Immediately eating sugar right after a good meal confuses your digestive system and pushes the good nutrients directly into fat.
 Let your food digest for a good hour before you have some sweets.
 Or you can simply use your sweets as your "second dinner" later if you are hitting multiple family locations.
-Excess amounts of sugar puts a lot of stress on your brain and endocrine system.
-We can reduce the amount of damage this does by simply checking in with our bodies after the meal and not eating the dessert until were actually hungry again.
+Excess amounts of sugar will put a lot of stress on your brain and endocrine system.
+We can reduce the amount of damage this does by simply checking in with our bodies after the meal and not eating the dessert until were hungry again.

 If you are looking for a good breakfast to fuel yourself with, you can try 3 of my favorite options: